≡ Menu

 * Roku’s fiscal year begins on Jan 1 and ends on Dec 31.

-As of 2Q 2023, Roku’s cash on hand accounted for 66.5% of its current assets, down slightly from the 69.2% measured a year ago.
+As of 1Q 2024, Roku’s cash on hand accounted for 70% of its current assets, up significantly from 64% a year ago.
+The high ratio implies that a significant portion of Roku’s current assets comprise cash and cash equivalents.

 Back To Table Of Contents